 User-contributed text is available under the Creative Commons By-SA License and may also be available under the GNU FDL.

-Cinder Road is a rock band from Lutherville, MD.
+Cinder Road is an American rock band from Lutherville, Maryland, United States.
 Formerly known as Plunge, the band changed their name to Cinder Road.
 The band took their name from the street where they grew up.
 Cinder Road features frontman/vocalist/guitarist Mike Ruocco, guitarist Chris Shucosky, guitarist Pat Dement, and drummer Jordan Young.